 John has lived in Northern Virginia since 1981, and in McLean since 1987.
 He is married to Dr. Marilyn Jerome.
 John and Marilyn have two sons, Matthew and Patrick.
 John is a graduate of the George Washington University law school, and he practiced law in Northern Virginia for over 30 years.

-From 1981 until his election to the Board of Supervisors, John practiced construction law in Northern Virginia and was active in several civic associations and County advisory committees.
-He served as President of the McLean Citizens Association, President of the McLean Planning Committee, Chairman of the Fairfax County Environmental Quality Advisory Council’s Legislative Committee, Chairman of the Chain Bridge District of the Boy Scouts of America, and Chairman of the Advocacy Committee of the Medical Care for Children Partnership.
+After moving to McLean, John became active in several civic associations and advisory committees.
+He served as President of the McLean Citizens Association and the McLean Planning Committee, Chairman of the Fairfax County Environmental Quality Advisory Council’s Legislative Committee, Chairman of the Chain Bridge District of the Boy Scouts of America, and Chairman of the Advocacy Committee of Fairfax County’s Medical Care for Children Partnership.

-First elected to the Board of Supervisors in 2007, John was re-elected in 2011 and 2015.
-He represents the Dranesville District which includes McLean, Great Falls, Herndon and portions of Vienna and Falls Church.
-He serves as Chairman of the Board’s Housing Committee and its Economic Advisory Commission as well as serving as a Vice Chairman of the Board’s Budget and Health and Human Services Committees.
+John was elected to the Fairfax County Board of Supervisors in November 2007 and re-elected in 2011, 2015 and 2019.
+He represents the Dranesville District which includes McLean, Great Falls, Herndon and portions of the Vienna and Falls Church areas.
+He is Chairman of the Board’s Housing Committee and its Economic Advisory Commission.
+He is Vice Chairman of the Board’s Budget and Health and Human Services Committees.
 John also represents Fairfax County on several regional boards and commissions including the Northern Virginia Transportation Commission.